 Additionally, because the environment will probably be noisy, a boost in the speech intelligibility range (roughly 2 kHz – 6 kHz) will allow the vocals to cut through the mix a bit more without the need for equalization after the fact.

-The most popular live vocal microphone in the world is the Shure SM58 (link to compare prices on Amazon and select retailers):
+The most popular live vocal microphone in the world is the Shure SM58 (link to check the price on Amazon):

 The Shure SM58 is a moving-coil dynamic microphone with a cardioid polar pattern.